 Prepare for a Shorter Sales Call

-In a virtual sales world, sales meetings happen at a faster pace and in a shorter amount of time than in person meetings.
+In a virtual sales world, sales meetings happen at a faster pace and in a shorter amount of time than in-person meetings.
 Calls are often shortened due to scheduling or technical issues.
 In these quick sales calls, sellers have less time for demos and often have to rush to make all their key selling points.
-To ensure all relevant topics get covered, be sure to have sellers prepare their prospects ahead of time.
+To ensure they cover all relevant topics, have sellers prepare their prospects ahead of time.
 Before the meeting, sellers can share engaging information in a pre-recorded video or provide sales collateral that details key points of the discussion.
+By putting all videos and collateral in a digital sales room, you avoid the problem of emails and attachments getting lost.
+Prospects can watch the video and read the content as their schedules allow, and sellers can measure engagement with the content, which is an indicator in the prospect’s interest.
 With this advanced preparation, both buyer and seller can come to the call prepared to make the most of every minute.

 Create Personalized Follow-Up

-When you cannot meet in person, it can be hard to gain insight into the seller’s thinking.
+When you cannot meet in person, it can be hard to gain insight into the prospect’s thinking.
 What are their real objections?
 Are there any unspoken obstacles or competitive threats?
 How long will the sales process take?
 In this virtual sales world, getting insight into the buyer’s intent requires the seller to establish a personal rapport using other online tools and techniques.
 Instead of the usual email follow-up, have the seller create a personalized video that recaps the conversation, covers any missing points and extends the connection created at the meeting.
+Those items can also go into the digital sales room created at the start of the process.

 Learn from Every Interaction